Here is a different version of the Rainbow Moss Stitch blanket using the fall colors that I had leftover in the bag of Caron Little Crafties.

 Place a stitch marker in the final stitch of the row.
 Weave in all the ends before beginning the border.

-Round 2 through 6: Work Moss Sitch around working “SC, CH 1 SC,” around the chain 1 space for each corner.
+Rounds 2 through 6: Work Moss Stitch around working “SC, CH 1 SC,” around the chain 1 space for each corner.
 Join with a slip stitch and turn for each round.

 Here is a video tutorial for the Rainbow Moss Stitch blanket that will demonstrate the stitch and how to carry the yarn across, keep in mind for the fall blanket you’ll be reversing the pattern to two rows of white and one row of color.